Roll20/roll20-character-sheets/Shadowrun Sixth World/README.md

 	* Add Autosofts to Vehicles tab
 	* Make Magic updated if Essence drops below it
 	* Armor Social Ratings (Firing Squad p50)
+	* Add Capacity to Armor?
+	* When selecting a skill, have the correct default attribute auto-selected
+	* Skills (Expertise and Specialization Buttons) colorize them ... maybe 2 light shades of purple one lighter than the other
+	* Sheetworker to uncheck speciallization if expertise is checked and vice versa for everywhere those occur (spells, arms)
+	* Have changes to primary ranged weapon firing mode update AR values and DV
+	* Add spot for augs/bioware grades (Standard/Beta/Delta/etc)
+	* Matrix -> Programs (checkboxes to indicate currently loaded)
+	* GOD character sheet (track OS score for multiple characters, npcs)